nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 - The build system is not going to be exactly the same as I had in the 1995/1996 build but that was never the importsant part of the system.

-- Some of rhe code was updated with bug fixes, new features etc.
+- Some of the code was updated with bug fixes, new features etc.

 - The package names are going to be closer to JTSArjuna than they were in the original code simply because I can't recall what I used orignally.

+- The build system is just enough to create the necessary components but may be closer to JavaArjunaLite than the original.